BreadHeads (CRUMBS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BreadHeads Historical Price

-According to the latest data gathered on BreadHeads live price page, the current price of BreadHeads is 0USD.
-The circulating supply of BreadHeads(CRUMBS) is 999.97M CRUMBS , giving it a market capitalization of $192.14K.
+According to the latest data gathered on BreadHeads live price page, the current price of BreadHeads is 0.00017057USD.
+The circulating supply of BreadHeads(CRUMBS) is 999.97M CRUMBS , giving it a market capitalization of $170.63K.

 - 30 Days0.00%$ --$ 0.000205$ 0.000139